aunz/mwb/README.md

 * `offline-plugin` with minification turned on in production mode for client

 ### Server
-* This is optional, in the `src\server\entry.js` you will need some kind of server logic to serve client files, see example at the src\server\entry.js.
+* This is optional, in the `src/server/entry.js` you will need some kind of server logic to serve client files, see example at the src/server/entry.js.
 Or you can create an express server using node mwb --init
 * All native modules and assets.json are excluded (treated as external) by webpack using `/^[@a-z][a-z/\.\-0-9]*$/i,` and `/^.?assets\.json$/i` in server, this speeds up build time

+### Changing the entry file
+By default, it reads `src/client/entry.js` and `src/server/entry.js`.
+If you need to change it, provide `--entry.client` or `--entry.server`e.g `node mwb --entry.client './other_src/entry.js'`

+### Running tests
+* `node mwb --env.TEST` webpack will read entry files from `src/client/entry.test.js` and `src/server/entry.test.js`
+* `node mwb --env.TEST --env.TEST_CID` webpack will read entry files from `src/client/entry.test.js` and `src/client/entry.node.test.js` and `src/server/entry.test.js`.
+The `entry.test.js` will be run in the web context, while the `entry.node.test.js` will be run in the Node context (useful for integration test using Puppeteer or similar tests)

 ### Misc
 * All codes wrapped inside `if (process.env.NODE_ENV !== 'production') {}` or `if (process.env.NODE_ENV == 'development') {}` or `if(module.hot) {}` are removed for production